-To package and distribute your own operating system running the Linux kernel is commonplace.
-There are virtually limitless "distros" available with more being created every day.
-They vary in terms of ease-of-use, technical capability, and are all fairly customizable (some more than others).
-I recommend starting with Linux Mint which is based on the popular Ubuntu, but I reiterate: this is open to debate.
+Packaging and distributing your operating system running the Linux kernel is commonplace.
+There are virtually limitless "distros" available, with more being created daily.
+They vary in ease of use and technical capability and are all reasonably customizable (some more than others).
+Based on the popular Ubuntu, I recommend starting with Linux Mint, but I reiterate: this is open to debate.

-For an up-to-date list on the most popular distros see distrowatch here.
-Install any distro at your own risk, the live mode is a good way to try out an OS.
+For an up-to-date list of the most popular distros, see distrowatch here.
+Install any distro at your own risk.
+The live mode is an excellent way to try out an OS.
 It is also much slower than running through your local disk.

 A similar concept is repositories ("repos").
 You might have seen repositories in places like GitHub, but consider Apple's App Store.
-Originally excluded from iPhone OS (today, iOS), the only way to retrieve external applications on the original iPhone was by "jailbreaking" your device to install the Cydia app.
+Excluded initially from iPhone OS (today, iOS), the only way to retrieve external applications on the original iPhone was by "jailbreaking" your device to install the Cydia app.
 Cydia offered what would be seen on any other Unix device: repository sources.
-It was only after what Cydia did in February 2008 that Apple launched its own walled-garden iteration less than 6 months later in July.
+It was only after what Cydia did in February 2008 that Apple launched its walled-garden iteration less than six months later in July.
 The same concept has since come into fruition on macOS and Windows.

 The Command Line

-While it isn't necessary, a correlation can be drawn with users who use Linux and those who also use the command line.
-If you've used the command prompt in Windows, it's a similar concept, you enter commands via typed commands into a virtual terminal.
+While it isn't necessary, a correlation can be drawn between users using Linux and those using the command line.
+If you've used the command prompt in Windows, it's a similar concept.
+You enter commands via typed commands into a virtual terminal.
 This process allows you to communicate directly to the kernel and issue commands that (for better or worse) give you absolute control over the Operating System.

-Another cog in a continuous pattern of finding a means to an end, the exact end didn't have a destination beyond knowledge from a subconscious standpoint attempting to sponge what all of this meant.
-In an exploded view, my impatience (eagerness) is laughable (incredible), if I had known then what I know now I might've told myself to turn around, but my stubborn (persistent) self would ignore it anyway.
+Another cog in a continuous pattern of finding a means to an end, the very end didn't have a destination beyond knowledge from a subconscious standpoint attempting to sponge what all of this meant.
+In an exploded view, my impatience (eagerness) is laughable (incredible).
+If I had known then what I know now, I might've told myself to turn around, but my stubborn (persistent) self would ignore it anyway.

-We've become inundated with gestures over substance when we need continuity of a generous source, but one so declarative that it can be uniformly agreed upon.
-This isn't an easy task in the slightest, but one challenged by the all-exalted Google.
-Any fortune teller could lead us down where that path leads, I think a lot of the answers we seek aren't down ones typically followed.
+We've become inundated with gestures over substance when we need continuity of an abundant source, but one so declarative that it can be uniformly agreed upon.
+This isn't an easy task, but one challenged by the all-exalted Google.
+Any fortune teller could lead us down where that path leads.
+I think a lot of the answers we seek aren't down ones typically followed.

-These should be the same philosophical questions we asked ourselves as we turned the millennium and engage with approach rather than the result, or we'll be lost to these questions forever.
-As ubiquity reigns, all leaders be supreme but less so of the people.
+These should be the same philosophical questions we asked ourselves as we turned the millennium and engaged with approach rather than the result, or we'll be lost to these questions forever.
+As ubiquity reigns, all leaders be supreme, but less so of the people.

 Time is hard.

-Being a person of process, I find that by enjoying the process in itself I'll lose whether it's something to lose myself in, and it's from my own network of rabbit holes in code that I can echo back an error in the pipeline.
-For Chandler, Kapor wanted the "soul of Agenda", something that can only be summarized by Kapor himself:
+Being a person of process, I find that by enjoying the process in itself, I'll lose whether it's something to lose myself in, and it's from my network of rabbit holes in code that I can echo back an error in the pipeline.
+For Chandler, Kapor wanted the "soul of Agenda," something that can only be summarized by Kapor himself: